Recommendations & Conclusions

 We welcome confirmation that the Government will undertake a regulatory gap analysis to determine whether regulators require new powers to respond properly to Governance of artificial intelligence (AI) 53 the growing use of AI, as recommended in our interim Report.
 However, as the end of this Parliament approaches, there is …

-Government response.
 The government is providing £10 million to boost regulators’ AI capabilities and £2 million for the DRCF’s AI and Digital Hub.
-It also established the new Regulatory Innovation Office (RIO) to support regulators, with an initial focus on four areas …
+It also established the new Regulatory Innovation Office (RIO) to support regulators, with an initial focus on four areas including AI and Digital in …

 Department for Science, Innovation and Technology